eduk8s-tests/lab-tanzu-challenge/workshop/content/challenge-overview.md

 Thank you for taking the time to participate in this `customer empathy challenge`.
-Your willingness to try out the customer journey with our Tanzu portfolio of products and projects will have us deliver a better experience for our target customers.
+Your willingness to try out the customer journey with our Tanzu portfolio of products and projects will help to deliver a better experience for our customers.

 The goal of this exercise is to have you go through a real world scenario of a customer that has recently purchased our products.
 In order to maximize the value of this exercise, we would like to gauge your feedback at three different points: